 This is how can you find out how much RAM you are currently using for Photoshop and how much you will probably need depending on your use case.

-After a fresh start of Photoshop, without having any Photos open, the Software itself needs 262MByte of RAM.
+After a fresh start of Photoshop, without having any Images loaded, the Software itself needs 262MByte of RAM.
 Start your Task Manager and see for yourself:

-Now after opening a 5MByte JPG 12MP 8bpc (bits per channel) Image, my RAM usage increases to 369 MByte.
+Now, after opening a 5MByte JPG 12MP 8bpc (bits per channel) Image, your RAM usage increases to 369 MByte.

-Why does it increase over a 100 MByte?
+Why does it increase over 100 MByte?
 My Image File Size is only about 5 MByte?

 JPG is a compressed Image file type, as are PNG and GIF.
-By using algorithms, the Software is able to decrease file-size, without loosing noticeable Quality.
-An Image of course can only be compressed so much until a quality loss is noticeable.
+By using compression algorithms, the Software can decrease file-size, without losing noticeable Quality.
+An Image, of course, can only be compressed to a certain degree until a quality loss is noticeable.

-The reason why a Photo Editing Software decompresses an Image while you edit it, is because your photo manipulations are done on a pixel basis, and having to compress the Image after every pixel-change, will make the editing very slow and CPU intensive.
+The reason why a Photo Editing Software decompresses an Image during editing is that your photo manipulations are done on a pixel basis, and having to compress the Image after every pixel-change, will make the editing very slow and CPU intensive.

-The next important factor of course is the Image Resolution.
-The Math actually is quite easy:
+The next important factor, of course, is Image resolution.
+The Math, fortunately, is quite easy: